-A. Coordination:

-- Coordinate the work with other trades.
-Avoid placement of ductwork, piping, equipment, or other potential obstructions within the dedicated equipment spaces and within working clearances for electrical equipment required by NFPA 70. - 2.
-Coordinate arrangement of electrical equipment with the dimensions and clearance requirements of the actual equipment to be installed. - 3.
-Verify with manufacturer that conductor terminations are suitable for use with the conductors to be installed. - 4.
-Notify Architect/Engineer of any conflicts with or deviations from the contract documents.
-Obtain direction before proceeding with work.
+- A. Coordination: - Coordinate the work with other trades to avoid placement of ductwork, piping, equipment, or other potential obstructions within the dedicated equipment spaces and working clearances for electrical equipment required by NFPA 70. - 2.
+Coordinate arrangement of electrical equipment with the dimensions and clearance requirements of the actual equipment to be installed.